MechSatsujin/Distro-BootSplash/README.md

 Or Alternatively, download the boot splash theme of your distro from the repository's [releases](https://github.com/RuahWonders/Distro-Splash) page.
 2. Copy the Distro Splash repository folder to ``/usr/share/plymouth/themes``
 3. Set the Default Theme to the Distro Splash theme
-- For Ubuntu:
-type ``sudo update-alternatives --config default.plymouth and select the Distro-Splash Theme``
+- For Ubuntu and Ubuntu-based: type ``sudo update-alternatives --config default.plymouth and select the Distro-Splash Theme``
-- Other Distros:
-type ``sudo plymouth--set-default-theme`` and type the Distro-Splash name.
+- Other Distro and Distro-based: type ``sudo plymouth--set-default-theme`` and type the Distro-Splash name.